 Gordon: You once taught math to the now closed St. Barbara's High School.
 We are faced with the closing of so many Catholic schools over the years that some of us may not appreciate the extraordinary importance of Our Lady of Mount Carmel Academy (OLMCA).
 What are your views on the importance of Catholic school education?

 Linda: I went to a small Catholic grade school and high school in Nebraska.
-When we had our boys I wanted them to have that same kind experience, even though we are in a big city.
+When we had our boys I wanted them to have that same kind of experience, even though we are in a big city.
 We are thrilled to be at Our Lady of Mount Carmel Academy.
-Catholic schools are amazing places where children can get a good academic education, but more importantly they get a good spiritual and civic education Catholic teaching emphasizes love, acceptance, kindness and service.
+Catholic schools are amazing places where children can get a good academic education, but more importantly, they get a good spiritual and civic education Catholic teaching emphasizes love, acceptance, kindness, and service.